• Overview

 DQL Queries

-HCL DevOps Plan queries are based on issue objects.
+DevOps Plan queries are based on issue objects.
 These objects have standardized HCL DevOps Velocity fields.
 Some standard fields are automatically mapped, while others are defined by custom mapping.
-Aside from standard fields, the HCL DevOps Plan issue object also contains a rawIssue field that is unique to HCL DevOps Plan.
+Aside from standard fields, the DevOps Plan issue object also contains a rawIssue field that is unique to DevOps Plan.

 • issue.type=Defects